yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/index.md

 next:
   description: ''
 ---
 Yuno's Web SDKs provide several features designed to enhance your payment processing capabilities and provide a seamless checkout experience for your customers.
-In addition, the Web SDKs enable you to customize the user interface.
+The Web SDKs also enable you to customize the user interface.

 ## Integration options

-Select one of the user-friendly Web integration options available and kickstart your journey toward efficient payment processing:
+Select one of the user-friendly Web integration options available and start your journey toward efficient payment processing:

 <Shelf classname="link_cards_container">
   <YunoCard title="Full SDK" href="../docs/full-checkout-sdk" titleSize="h4" description="Complete control with backend support and full customization options" badge="Most Popular" />